gregkwaste/libHGPAK/README.md

-# libPSARC
+# libHGPAK
-A .NET API for Reading and Writing PlayStation Archive (PSARC) files.
+A .NET API for Reading and Writing Hello Game's HGPAK archives.

+This repository was inspired by libPSARC (https://github.com/GaticusHax/libPSARC)